davidtwco/rfcs/text/0000-build-std.md

 [rationale-no-dylib]: #why-not-produce-a-dylib-for-the-standard-library

 The `std` crate's `Cargo.toml` is configured with `crate-type = ["rlib", "dylib"]` so it can produce both artifacts.
-Only the `rlib` is currently shipped by the Rust project and to avoid users depending on the dylib and this becoming part of the stability guarantee, it is not produced by build-std.
+The Rust project ships both artifacts, with the `dylib` only linked against when `-Cprefer-dynamic` is enabled.
+However, the `dylib` is not part of Rust's stability guarantee so a first-class way of specifying crate types is left to a future extension.

 ↩ [*Rebuilding the standard library*][rebuilding-the-standard-library]